denorians/deno_actions_core/README.md

 [MIT-licensed](https://github.com/actions/toolkit/blob/main/packages/core/LICENSE.md)
 package was created by GitHub.

-Copies of this codebase should preserve all included acknowledgments.
+Copies and derivatives of this codebase should preserve all included acknowledgments.

 ## License